RachealChris/sql-covid/README.md

-# sql-covid
+# SQL-Covid Data Analysis
-Analysis if the COVID dataset in SQL
+Analysis of the COVID dataset in SQL